What is the Safest Stablecoin to Invest in 2024? - Coindoo

 Algorithmic Stablecoins

-Algorithmic stablecoins may or may not have reserve assets, unlike the other types.
+Unlike the other types, algorithmic stablecoins may or may not have reserve assets.
 Their key feature is stabilizing value through algorithmic supply control.
 This means a computer program regulates the stablecoin’s supply based on a predefined formula.
 Unlike central banks with transparent policies, algorithmic stablecoin issuers lack similar advantages in times of crisis.

 • Tether (USDT);